gatling/gatling-workshop/README.md

 You'll notice that I inverted the login and the view cart requests.
 That is because if users are not already logged in when accessing their cart, they are redirected to the login page, where obviously the `#grandTotal`cannot be found.

+> Let's run that simulation to see if our checks are working as expected.
+Failed checks will appear in the `Errors per Second` graph.

 OK nice, now we got ourselves a nice purchase flow.
 But all our users are expected to purchase?
 Unfortunately not.
 If we want to be realistic, we need to model that as well in our tests.